MMSF Instrumental Fellowships: About the Fellowships

 Many Martin Musical Scholarship Fund award winners have gone on to extremely successful orchestral or solo careers.
 Alumni include Benjamin Baker, Alison Balsom, Natalie Clein, Michael Collins, Alina Ibragimova, Steven Isserlis, Freddy Kempf, Tasmin Little, Jennifer Pike, Laurence Power, Alexander Sitkovetsky and Wu Qian.
-Philharmonia Orchestra players have also been beneficiaries such as current members Byron Fulcher and Mark van de Wiel.
+Philharmonia Orchestra players have also been beneficiaries such as current members Byron Fulcher, Mark van de Wiel and Yaroslava Trofymchuk.

 With the support of its donors and after an extensive review, the Philharmonia Orchestra re-designed the scheme in 2016 to form the Philharmonia MMSF Instrumental Fellowship Programme.
 This is a more enhanced offer for young musicians, supporting those instrumentalists who are specifically seeking an orchestral career and connecting them to the wider life of the Philharmonia and the expertise within its membership.

 To find out more about the Philharmonia MMSF Instrumental Fellowship Programme, please email email@example.com.